Introduction to ANN | Set 4 (Network Architectures)

 An Artificial Neural Network (ANN) is an information processing paradigm that is inspired by the brain.
 ANNs, like people, learn by examples.
 An ANN is configured for a specific application, such as pattern recognition or data classification, through a learning process.
 Learning largely involves adjustments to the synaptic connections that exist between the neurons.

-The model of Artificial neural network can be specified by three entities:
+The model of an artificial neural network can be specified by three entities:

 - Activation functions